libdither/libdither/README.md

 See [**The Dither Spec**](https://dither.link/docs/dither.html) for more information.

 Note: This project is a work-in-progress.
-Check out the [Discord](https://discord.gg/qUsMuyKu89) if you wanna chat.
+Check out the [Matrix Server](https://matrix.to/#/#dither:matrix.org) if you wanna chat.